justindav1s/openshift-kafdrop/README.md

 This repo takes the original Kafdrop and extends it to deploy it on Openshift.

-   * Integration with Kafka Clusters managed by the AMQStreams/Strimzi operator.
+   * Integration with Kafka Clusters managed by the AMQStreams/Strimzi operator, where mtls user authentication has been tutned on.
    * Authentication using the openshift security domain and oauth proxy.
    * Deployment with a Helm template.